ProjectLadon/MOOS-AIOrest/README.md

 }
 ```
 * subFile -- a path to a file containing an array of ```subscribe``` objects.
 This can be used in conjunction with zero or more ```subscribe``` entries.
-* pubFile -- a path to a file containing an array of ```publish``` objects.
-This can be used in conjunction with zero or more ```publish``` entries.
 * confFile -- a path to a file containing an array of ```publish``` and/or ```subscribe``` objects.
 This can be used in conjunction with any other combination of publish and subscribe objects.
 * pubFrequency -- the number of times per minute to publish outgoing data.
 Defaults to 60.
 * subFrequency -- the number of times per minute to poll for incoming data.
 Defaults to same value as ```pubFrequency```.

 ## Incoming and Outgoing Variables
 This is determined entirely by the publish and subscribe entries

 ## Outgoing Timing and Sequencing
 Since Adafruit.io has hard limits on how often data can be written, pAIOrest must obey them in order to work correctly.
 It maintains a list of outgoing variables and steps through them one by one at the speed dictated by ```pubFrequency```.
 If a variable has not been updated since the last time it was transmitted, pAIOrest will skip it until the next time it runs through the list.

 ## Incoming Notifications
 A list of incoming variables is similarly maintained. pAIOrest polls for each one in turn at the frequency determined by ```subFrequency```.